IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 {: indent='8'}
 epb_dropcount:
 : The
-  epb_dropcount option is a 64-bit unsigned integer value specifying the number of packets lost (by the interface and the operating system) between this packet and the preceding one for the same interface or, for the first packet for an
+  epb_dropcount option is a 64-bit unsigned integer specifying the number of packets lost (by the interface and the operating system) between this packet and the preceding one for the same interface or, for the first packet for an